Mature Masculine

 Signs of the Manipulator shadow:

-• You use "objectivity" to dismiss others' experiences.
+• We use "objectivity" to dismiss others' experiences.

-• You claim to see clearly but ignore your own biases.
+• We claim clear sight but ignore our own biases.

-• You hide behind "being rational" to avoid emotional engagement.
+• We hide behind "being rational" to avoid emotional engagement.

 The Manipulator insists he sees things as they are.
-Underneath is fear of vulnerability or a need for control.
+Underneath lies fear of vulnerability or need for control.

 Passive Shadow: The Dummy